jh3nd3rs0n/jargyle/README.md

         chaining.internalBindHost=HOST
             The binding host name or address for the internal socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0.0.0.0)

+        chaining.internalBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for the internal socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0)

         chaining.internalConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
             The timeout in milliseconds on waiting for the internal socket to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 60000)